andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 # Getting excited about CWL

-If you go to the CWL webpage you are greated, right at the top, by these two
+If you go to the CWL webpage you are greeted, right at the top, by these two
 sentences:

 {{% alert success %}}